Nexiauk/fableseed_stories/README.md

 ![][image41]

 ### *Overview*
-This module contains the Django models for the **Fableseed** application, a storytelling platform where users create story seeds, branch stories, and earn flower rewards.
+This section contains the Django models for the **Fableseed** application, a storytelling platform where users create story seeds, branch stories, and earn flower rewards.

 **Models included:**
 - **Fableseed**: Story seeds created by users.